Tamil Nadu Bank Holidays 2023

 No. The second and fourth Saturdays are not included in the above list, as the days are by default declared holidays.

 We keep updating the bank holidays on this page for Tamil Nadu.
-So the 2024 holidays and 2025 holidays will also be posted on this page in their respective years.
+So the Tamil Nadu 2025 holidays will also be posted on this page at the end of 2024.

 Tamil Nadu is one of the oldest civilizations in the world.
 It is located in south part of India and is bounded by states such as Andhra Pradesh, Karnataka, Kerala, Bay of Bengal, and Indian Ocean.
 The state is rich in heritage and is popular for Dravidian culture, massive temples, rock carvings, complicated silk weaving, and bronze sculptures.
 Chennai is the capital of Tamil Nadu.
 Tamil is the official of the state.
 The state hosts the Dravidian culture, which makes it a supreme state and one of the best destinations in India.